nicolas-guerra/learning-where-to-learn/README.md

-# Code for the paper [**Learning Where to Learn: Training Distribution Selection for Provable OOD Performance**](https://arxiv.org/abs/2505.21626)
+# Code for the paper [**Learning Where to Learn: Training Data Distribution Optimization for Scientific Machine Learning**](https://arxiv.org/abs/2505.21626)

 This repository contains code to reproduce experiments from the paper.
 It includes:

 - **Bilevel kernel-based function approximation experiments**
 - **Dirichlet-to-Neumann (NtD) and Darcy flow examples**

-Both folders are organized independently, but share a unified objective of exploring optimal training distributions for out-of-distribution (OOD) generalization.
+Both folders are organized independently, but share a unified objective of exploring optimal training distributions for out-of-distribution (OOD) accuracy.

 ---